AutoBERT-Zero: Evolving BERT Backbone from Scratch: Methods

 \subsubsection{Operation-priority Evolution Strategy}

-Our OP-NAS is an evolution-based search algorithm. {Specifically, it begins by randomly sampling candidate architectures and evaluating them to initialize the population $\mathcal{M}$.
-Then in every iteration, the top-$K$ individuals in $\mathcal{M}$ are treated as the $parents$ to generate the $children$ via mutation.
-The parent firstly follows the vanilla EA \citep{goldberg1991comparative} to perform random mutation in the inter-layer level.
-However, random mutation leads to severe inefficiency when searching for attention structures in the intra-layer level, as there are many possible operation combinations and the length of attention path is unconstrained, which makes the search extremely complex. }
+Our OP-NAS is an evolution-based search algorithm.
+Specifically, it begins by randomly sampling candidates and evaluating them to initialize the population $\mathcal{M}$.
+In every iteration, the top-$K$ individuals in $\mathcal{M}$ are treated as the $parents$ to generate the $children$ via mutation.
+In inter-layer level, the parent follows the vanilla EA \citep{goldberg1991comparative} to perform random mutation.
+In intra-layer level, however, random mutation leads to severe inefficiency when searching for attention structures, as there are many possible operation combinations and the length of attention path is unconstrained.

-To address the aforementioned issue, we leverage the prior information of operations when performing intra-layer mutation.
-The greedy assumption is that if a model performs well, then the operations in its architecture (path) are promising, {which should have a higher chance to be sampled.
-However, the algorithm should also encourage the less frequently sampled operations to prevent getting trapped in local optimal.} Thus, we introduce the upper confidence bound (UCB) \citep{auer2002finite} acquisition function, which balances exploitation and exploration {to enhance the search efficiency and reduce the number of candidates that need to be evaluated}.
-For operation $i$, the UCB score $u_{i}$ is calculated as: \begin{small}
+To address the aforementioned issue, we leverage the prior information of each operation when performing intra-layer mutation.
+The greedy assumption is that if a model performs well, then the operations in its architecture (path) are promising, \prj{which should have a higher chance to be sampled.
+However, the algorithm should also encourage the less frequently sampled operations to prevent getting trapped in local optimal.} Thus, we adopt the upper confidence bound (UCB) \citep{auer2002finite} acquisition function, which balances exploitation and exploration \prj{to enhance the search efficiency and reduce the number of candidates that need to be evaluated}.

+\prjj{In contrast to previous methods which utilize acquisition functions to measure the potential of whole architectures \cite{li2017hyperband, shi2020bridging}, while the mutation is still performed randomly, our method uses the UCB acquisition function as a metric to guide the operation selection on each position during mutation.
+Our method is therefore more efficient and flexible, as the prior knowledge of each operation can be harnessed to generate promising children.} For operation $i$, the UCB score $u_{i}$ is calculated as: \begin{small}

-\end{small} where {${\mu}_{i}$ is the average {proxy task score of the enumerated paths where operation $i$ is included, } $\alpha$ is the hyper-parameter controlling the level of exploration, $N_{i}$ is the number of times that operation $i$ has been sampled and $N$ is the total number of operations sampled in history.} When the operation is infrequently sampled, the right part {dominates the score function.}
+\end{small} where \sh{${\mu}_{i}$ is the average \prj{proxy task score of the enumerated paths where operation $i$ is included, } $\alpha$ is the hyper-parameter controlling the level of exploration, $N_{i}$ is the number of times that operation $i$ has been sampled and $N$ is the total number of operations sampled in history.} When the operation is infrequently sampled, the right part \prj{dominates the score function.}